Holiness movement: Denominations and associations

 The Holiness movement led to the formation and further development of several Christian denominations and associations.
-Below are denominations which historically have substantially adhered to Holiness movement doctrine (excluding Conservative Holiness movement and distinctively Holiness Pentecostal bodies).
+Below are denominations that substantially adhere to Holiness movement doctrine.
+Though denominations of the Conservative Holiness movement affirm the same beliefs, they are more strict in practice and are not included here (see list).
+Holiness Pentecostal bodies are not included, as they affirm a third work of grace—a belief vehemently rejected by the Holiness movement: